Kartik-yo/kartik-yo/README.md

 ## 🚀 About Me
-Results-driven Automation Test Engineer (Python) with expertise in test automation and cloud technologies.
+Results-driven Automation Engineer (Python) with expertise in test automation and cloud technologies.
 I specialize in developing robust automated testing frameworks using Python, with a strong focus on API testing and DevOps practices.

 ## 💼 Professional Experience
 - 🔍 **DevOps & Test Automation Intern** @ Intellipaat Software Solutions Pvt.
 Ltd.